Azure/terraform/quickstart/201-azfw-with-avzones/readme.md

 # Deploying Azure Firewall in Availability Zones

 This template deploys a test network environment with [Azure Firewall](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/firewall) in Availability Zones.
-The network has one virtual network (VNet) with three subnets: AzureFirewallSubnet, ServersSubnet, and JumpboxSubnet.
-The ServersSubnet and JumpboxSubnet subnet each have a single, two-core Windows Server virtual machine.
+The network has one virtual network (VNet) with three subnets: AzureFirewallSubnet, server_subnet, and jump_subnet.
+The server-subnet and jump_subnet subnet each have a single, two-core Windows Server virtual machine.

 The firewall is in the AzureFirewallSubnet subnet, and has an application rule collection with a single rule that allows access to www.microsoft.com.

-A user-defined route points network traffic from the ServersSubnet subnet through the firewall, where the firewall rules are applied.
+A user-defined route points network traffic from the server-subnet through the firewall, where the firewall rules are applied.